This Measurement Might Explain How Easily You Orgasm

 We know there’s a wide variation in how people with vulvas experience orgasm.
 Some come easily, while others might go their whole lives without one.
 But why?
 Some researchers suggest how often you orgasm during P-in-V sex has to do with the location of your clitoris.
 Specifically, the distance between your clitoris and vagina (C-V distance), or the distance between your clitoris and your urethral meatus, or urethral opening (CUMD).

 According to the Los Angeles Times, this idea goes back to the 1920s, when Princess Marie Bonaparte — a psychoanalyst, Napoleon’s great-grandniece, and a close friend of Sigmund Freud — got frustrated with her own lack of orgasm and began gathering data from her patients.
-She found that women with a clitoris less than 2.5 centimeters from their vagina, around the distance of the tip of the thumb to the first knuckle, orgasmed more frequently during penis-in-vagina sex.
-She called this the "rule of thumb."
+She found that women with a clitoris fewer than 2.5 centimetres from their vagina – around the distance of the tip of the thumb to the first knuckle – orgasmed more frequently during penis-in-vagina sex.
+She called this the "rule of thumb".
 Eventually, Bonaparte underwent two experimental surgeries in an attempt to bring her clitoris closer to her vagina — which, according to ABC News, didn’t go so well.
 Bonaparte abandoned her project.

 Advertisement